Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/preface/hp_ns_commands.md

 ---

-    title: Transfer CFT commands
+    title: "Transfer CFT commands"
-    linkTitle: Command usage
+    linkTitle: "Command usage"
     weight: 200

----
-This chapter describes how to use Transfer CFT commands in a Tandem/Guardian environment.
+---This chapter describes how to use Transfer CFT commands in a Tandem/Guardian environment.

 ## About the commands